cwfietz/freeCodeCamp/learn/01_responsive-web-design/7_css-grid/00_css-grid.md

   grid-template-columns: 50px 50px;
 }
 This will give your grid two columns that are each 50px wide.
 The number of parameters given to the grid-template-columns property indicates the number of columns in the grid, and the value of each parameter indicates the width of each column.

+## grid-template-rows property
+To adjust the rows manually, use the grid-template-rows property in the same way you use grid-template-columns. e.g.
+grid-template-columns: 100px 100px 100px;
+grid-template-rows: 50px 50px;